BUSINESS SUCCESSION PLANNING

 What do we mean by business succession planning?

 When you build a business with no key person risk, it is a more attractive acquisition for investors.
 This is the very essence of succession planning; through creating a business you can step away from you have created succession.
 Alternatively, you can keep it and enjoy the recurring dividends it pays you.

-Clients will often engage with us because they are spending too much time working in their business, the idea of creating a succession plan or pursuing a sale is a distant dream.
-We help them step away from the daily activity and start spending time working on their business; this means focusing attention on activities that will increase future value.
+Clients will often engage with me because they are spending too much time working in their business, the idea of creating a succession plan or pursuing a sale is a distant dream.
+I help them step away from the daily activity and start spending time working on their business; this means focusing attention on activities that will increase future value.

 For clients exposed to key person risk, the first step is often addressing the structure and functionality of their business – the subject is covered in more detail here (https://catandra.co.uk/key-person-risk-indicator/).
 A functional business has the right people, with the right skills, doing the right jobs.
 In the case of your business this means analysing the entire operation and creating a structure that is not reliant on you.

 How do you create a business succession plan?